 How Do I Meet Disney Characters?

-- Character Meet & Greets — These are where you will wait in line to chat with, get an autograph from, and a photo with a character.
+- Character Meet & Greets — These are where you will wait in line to chat with and a photo with a character.
 Some of these are major park attractions (like Fairytale Hall in Magic Kingdom), while others are smaller lines in little corners of the park (like seeing Alice in the United Kingdom pavilion in Epcot).
 The My Disney Experience app will show you where and when you can see characters.

 - Character Dining — Several Disney World restaurants (both in the parks and in the resorts) offer character dining.
 Here, you’ll eat your meal while characters come to visit your table.